liux2/liux2.github.io/_posts/2017-02-15-Personal-Information-on-Google.md

 References:

 Commission, Australian Competition and Consumer.
 "Identity theft."
 Australian Competition and Consumer Commission.
 N.p., 22 Dec.
 2015.
 Web.
 24 Feb.
 2017.

+Dailymail.com, Ellie Zolfagharifard For.
+"Has YOUR account been hacked?
+Hundreds of millions of passwords stolen from Google and Yahoo users in major security breach."
+Daily Mail Online.
+Associated Newspapers, 06 May 2016.
+Web.
+24 Feb.
+2017.

 Dredge, Stuart.
 "Google.com is a 'partially dangerous' website – according to Google."
 The Guardian.
 Guardian News and Media, 20 Apr.
 2016.
 Web.
 20 Feb.
 2017.